-There are major changes in the national higher education landscape affecting U.S. private colleges and universities related to enrollment, demographics and cultural.
+There are major changes in the national higher education landscape affecting U.S. private colleges and universities related to enrollment, demographics and cultural shifts.
 Private higher education institutions are looking at flat or decreasing net revenues over the coming years.
-With the demographic changes ahead, seriously impacting our institutions now that will be hitting hardest in 2026 and years after, private institutions are trying to find ways to collaborate with other institutions to save money and time as well as ease staff constraints.
+With the changes ahead, seriously impacting our institutions that will be hitting hardest in 2026 and years after, private institutions are trying to find ways to collaborate with other institutions to save money and time as well as ease staff constraints.

-As our planning and development process moves forward will be seeking partners in this feasibility study as well as solutions selection.
-Another major goal for our group is finding a grant funding partner that can help our private colleges and universities develop and adopt this new paradigm in ERP operations nationally.
+As our planning and development process moves forward, we will be seeking partners in this initiative as well as solutions selection.
+Another major goal for our group is finding a grant funding partner that can help our private colleges and universities develop and adopt this new paradigm in ERP/SIS operations nationally.

-This could be done in several different forms but all of these should be focused on information technology systems, operations and resource sharing to help institutions interested in joining an effort to develop an innovative and financially sustainable approach to ERP operations for our small and mid-sized private institutions.
+This could be done in several different forms but all of these should be focused on information technology systems, operations and resource sharing to help institutions interested in joining an effort to develop an innovative and financially sustainable approach to ERP/SIS operations for our small and mid-sized private institutions.